Ædes Danielis: History

 The garage at the back of the property was used as a massive storage for the decorations of the feast of the village, until around WWII.
 The building was requisitioned by the British army during WWII to be used by servicemen stationed in the area.
 The garden, forming part of the property, was directly hit by enemy aerial bombing on 11 May 1941, at around 9pm, just before sunset.
 The nobility was abolished around 1974.

 Undenied word of mouth has it that Bonici's brother, Daniele Bonici, was buried alive after being sexually abused by priests in Birgu.
 Daniele was 14 years at the time of his death - he served as an altar boy and following the abuse the priests opted for a way to seal their criminal deeds.
 The building is claimed to be named after him, but it is more likely to have been named for the niche of Prophet Daniel, which is centrally located on the main façade.

 The building and its chapel were robbed extensively in two separate occasions - once in January 1980 and again in August 1981.
-In June 1999, Maria Testaferrat Bonici died and she left in her will all the belonging to her three children a third each, including the building.
-The heirs mentioned in the will are Agnes Gera de Petri, Annamaria Spiteri Debono, and Caren Preziosi.
-The building was eventually divided into several residences, with different door numbers for the family members.
+On 14 June 1999, Maria Testaferrata Bonici (née Testaferrata Moroni Viani) died and she left in her will all the belonging to her three children a third each, including the building.
+The heirs mentioned in the will are Agnes Gera de Petri, Annamaria Spiteri Debono (née Annamaria Testaferrata Bonici), and Caren Preziosi.
+The building was eventually divided with different family members, but only Annamaria Spiteri Debono holds residence.